M-Schrapel/E-bike-Cruise-Control/README.md

 # E-Bike Cruise Control

-This repository provides insights into our research on eBike Cruise Control.
+This repository provides insights into our research on e-bike Cruise Control.

 ## Contents